HLR/DomiKnowS/developer/KNOWLEDGE.md

 They can depict part-whole relationships, like the relationship between a word and a sentence, or between a word and a phrase.
 Another example is to illustrate temporal relationships between events.
 Furthermore, they can also signify relationships between the input data items and the domain knowledge.
-For example, the relationship between a word and a _semantic frame_ can be represented, such as 'works for' or 'located in', among others.
+For example, the relationship between words based on a entity-mentione-relationship abstraction  can be represented 'works for' or 'located in', among others.

 DomiKnows' **logical constraints** are defined through First Order Logic (FOL) expressions, which effectively encapsulate the domain knowledge.
 In FOL, the basic building blocks of logical constraints are **predicates**.
 In DomiKnows, these predicates are functions that evaluate whether a given variable corresponds to a certain concept or relation.
 The variables in this context refer to an entity or entities in the domain of discourse, which, in this case, pertains to machine learning data items classified by the concepts and relationships derived from the graph during the learning phase of the ML model.

-Relationships between predicates can be expressed using **logical connectives**.
+Relationships between predicates can be expressed using **logical operations**.
-We support implication statements ('if') and other logical connectives, such as conjunction ('and'), disjunction ('or'), negation ('not'), and biconditional ('if and only if').
+We support implication statements ('if') and other logical operations, such as conjunction ('and'), disjunction ('or'), negation ('not'), and biconditional ('if and only if').

 **Quantifiers** can be applied to variables within predicate expressions.
 By default, the universal quantifier 'for every' is presumed, suggesting that each entity from the domain of discourse is subject to the constraint unless stated otherwise.